Aortic Aneurysm Overview

 - Peripheral – This form affects arteries other than the aorta that are not associated with the brain, including the popliteal artery, the femoral artery, and the carotid artery.

 Several different tests can be used to diagnose an aneurysm, such as a CT scan, an MRI, a cerebral angiogram, or a cerebrospinal fluid test.
 Possible treatments range from medicines that can lower blood pressure and relax blood vessels, to surgery when a greater risk of rupture exists.
 Surgical options include the insertion of a coil or graft to limit blood flow or strengthen the affected area, or the removal of the aneurysm with a graft used to replace a section of the aorta.

 At Tampa General Hospital, our team of specialists uses state-of-the-art methods and technology to diagnose and treat patients with vascular disorders such as aneurysms.
-TGH’s Cardiovascular Center features 47 pre- and post-procedure rooms and more than 77,000 square feet of dedicated space.
+TGH’s Heart and Vascular Institute features 47 pre- and post-procedure rooms and more than 77,000 square feet of dedicated space.